firegore2/documentation/installation/installing-images/README.md

-# Installing operating system images
+# Instalación del sistema operativo en Raspberry pi

 This resource explains how to install a Raspberry Pi operating system image on an SD card.
 You will need another computer with an SD card reader to install the image.